jsdf/ed64log/README.md

 - in XCode, open loader64/loader64.xcodeproj

-- in the loader64 target's build phases tab, change the 'copy files' command output path to where you want the loader64 binary installed
+- by default, building will install loader64 to `/usr/local/bin`.
+If you want to change this, in the loader64 target's build phases tab, change the 'copy files' command output path to where you want the loader64 binary installed

-- build
+- click 'run' to build and install loader64 binary

 ### usage